Chia-Network/chia-docs/docs/getting-started/using-the-gui.md

 ![add a plot](/img/add-a-plot.png)

 If available I recommend madMAx Plotter as the plotting software of choice.
 This allows you to easily create plots in serial without much setup.
 Start off by just creating a single plot.
 Once you understand how it works, you can create many more.
-It is important to understand [temp space and k sizes](#), as well as [SSD endurance](#).
+If you wish to create many plots It is important to understand [SSD endurance](/docs/ssd-endurance).

 ![pooling](/img/pooling.png)
 ![Join a pool faucet](/img/join-a-pool-faucet.png)
 ![faucet](/img/faucet.png)